 - A sweetener if you need it, we like honey

 The best part of smoothie is how easy they are to make: Just throw everything into the blender and blend until smooth.

-We got a Vitamix for our wedding a million years ago (OK it’s actually been four) and I LOVE it.
+We got a Vitamix for our wedding a million years ago (OK it’s actually been five) and I LOVE it.
 No blender I ever had before was this good.